 Giving People Dignity, Comfort and Care in Their Final Days

 The Mission offers compassion and dignity to men and women without homes through 24-hour end-of-life care.
 Each patient receives emotional and spiritual support as well as guidance for their family and friends.
 To honour those who pass on, our chaplain holds a special memorial for each person in our care.
-We partner with Ottawa Inner City Health, Carefor, the Champlain Local Health Integration Network and the Elizabeth Bruyère Health Centre to meet the needs of our patients.
+We partner with Ottawa Inner City Health, Carefor, and the Champlain Local Health Integration Network to meet the needs of our patients.

 Serving Those Seeking Spiritual Support